ddmitov/epigraphista/README.md

 ## Runtime Requirements

-* Any Linux, Mac or Windows Perl 5 distribution with XML::LibXML module included,
+* Any Linux, Mac or Windows Perl5 distribution with XML::LibXML module included,
-* Compiled version of [Perl Executing Browser] (https://github.com/ddmitov/perl-executing-browser)
+* Compiled version of [Perl Executing Browser] (https://github.com/ddmitov/perl-executing-browser) -
-(only if you want to run Epigraphista as a desktop application).
+only if you want to run Epigraphista as a desktop application.

 ## Frameworks, Libraries & Code Fragments Used
 * [jQuery](https://jquery.com/)